blmage/aoc2018/README.md

 # Advent of Code 2018 (in Haskell)

-Solutions to Advent of Code 2018, written in Haskell, mostly for fun while giving a try at different packages.
+Solutions to Advent of Code 2018, written in Haskell, mostly for giving a try at different packages while having fun.